 You can also create standards for landing pages, services pages, product pages and blog posts.
 And don’t forget to jazz things up with slides, screenshots and hyperlinks to help illustrate a point.

 Once you’ve finalized your guide, distribute it throughout the entire organization and start planting the seeds to better, faster content.

 Start with your website and look for SEO revision opportunities.
 Describe the purpose of your website: Is it to capture leads via a sign-up offer?
 To get prospects to call your toll-free hotline?
 To get them to directly contact a sales executive?

 Are your calls to action in the same vein?
 Do your products or solutions use consistent naming conventions across the site?
 Do you call someone a sales executive on your home page and a sales rep three clicks later?

 Once you’ve revised your website, start applying the standards to new content, social media posts, newsletters and marketing collateral.
-Over time, your fresh, consistent messages will attract search engines and improve your content performance.
+Over time, your fresh, consistent messages will attract search engines and improve your performance.